ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-s
-their reason, and, like Honeywood in the
-play, they satisfy and encourage the ap?
-parently charitable demands of those who
-have penetration enough to ascertain&#x27;the
-weak points of their &quot; good natured
-friend,&quot; and brass enough to invent and
-Cany out their schemes of attack.
-Good humor, when not weakened by a
-universal and indiscriminate charity, is
-the most exquisite beauty of a fine face,
-and a redeeming grace in a homely one.
-It is like the green in the landscape, har?
-monizing with every color, mellowing the
-glories of the bright, and softening the__
-hue of tho dark,
--*&gt;­
 Noele Sentiments.?This is an agree?
 able world, after all.
 If we would only
 bring ourselves to look at the objects that